-Introduction to Expository Preaching or Introduction to Expository Teaching 2 PRCHG 3313 or WOMST 4043 2 3 Advanced Expository Preaching or Free Elective 2 PRCHG 3323 or Free Elective 3 Ministry Studies Foundations for Christian Ministry or Ministry to Women 2 PASMN 3313 WOMST 40032 3 Christian Leadership EDMIN 3043 3 Applied Ministry - Mentoring APLEV 4031 1 Applied Ministry - Disciple-Making APLEV 4041 1 Spiritual Formation Spiritual Formation SPFRM 3022 2 Spiritual Formation School of Evangelism and Missions 2 12 School of Evangelism and Missions Any Combination Fish School Electives School of Evangelism and Missions Any Combination Fish School Electives Concentrations 12 School of Evangelism and Missions Any Combination Fish School Electives or Concentration specific courses.
-3,4 Total es required for male students 12
+Introduction to Expository Preaching or Introduction to Expository Teaching 2 PRCHG 3313 or WOMST 4043 2 3 Advanced Expository Preaching or Free Elective 2 PRCHG 3323 or Free Elective 3 Ministry Studies Foundations for Christian Ministry or Ministry to Women 2 PASMN 3313 WOMST 4003 2 3 Christian Leadership EDMIN 3043 3 Applied Ministry - Mentoring APLEV 4031 1 Applied Ministry - Disciple-Making APLEV 4041 1 Spiritual Formation Spiritual Formation SPFRM 3022 2 School of Evangelism and Missions (Concentrations Any Combination Fish School Electives or Concentration specific courses.
+3,4 12 Total 73 2 Female Students enrolled in MDiv complete these courses instead of the course s required for male students 3 Students seeking a concentration take specific courses in lieu of elective hours.
+School of Evangelism and Missions for details.
+See Master of Divinity Concentra ations - 4 Students may take up to 6 hours of Arabic courses for the Islamic Studies Cond centration.